Dianashafee/Reading-notes/homepage.md

 ## in this page you will see the reading notes that we previouslly discusses

+  **this course is highly effective, it has a great impact on my skills**

   |     read      | topic        |
   | ------------- |------------  |
   | read1         | [Markdown](https://dianashafee.github.io/Reading-notes/)             |